groupdocs/reference.groupdocs.com/content/sites/groupdocs/merger/english/java/com.groupdocs.merger.domain.options.interfaces/ipdfattachmentoptions/_index.md

 ---
 title: IPdfAttachmentOptions
-second_title: GroupDocs.Signature for Java API Reference
+second_title: GroupDocs.Merger for Java API Reference
 description: Interface for options of the embedded document to PDF as attachment.
 type: docs
 weight: 24